treeverse/lakeFS/docs/understand/model.md

 lakeFS represents repositories as a logical namespace used to group together objects, branches, and commits - analogous to a repository in Git.

+lakeFS repository naming requirements are as follows:

+- Start with a lower case letter or number
+- Contain only lower case letters, numbers and hyphens
+- Be between 3 and 63 characters long

 ### Commits

 Using commits, you can view a [repository](#repository) at a certain point in its history and you're guaranteed that the data you see is exactly as it was at the point of committing it.